selfcommunity/api-docs/source/includes/api/endpoints/_user.md

 </aside>

-## Get User's Connections Statuses
+## List User's Connections Statuses

 <a id="opIdconnectionStatusesUser"></a>